bitcoinops/bitcoinops.github.io/_topics/en/erlay.md

   - title: "Bitcoin Core #23443 adds the `sendtxrcncl` negotiation message for Erlay"
     url: /en/newsletters/2022/10/26/#bitcoin-core-23443

+  - title: Discussion about inconsistent mempools and how that could affect Erlay
+    url: /en/newsletters/2022/11/02/#better-peering-involves-tradeoffs

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Minisketch